 Westerners digest texts and images from left to right, top to bottom.
 Is your graphic laid out in a way that is logical and will facilitate your message?
 Is it clear to the viewer where they should begin when they look at your graphic?
 Is it clear when they’ve reached the end?

-3. Focus – Where do viewers’ eyes naturally gravitate towards in the design?
+Where do viewers’ eyes naturally gravitate towards in the design?
 Do other design features complement and harmonize with this element?
 If you have two elements competing for that first glance, consider which one is more important to your message and tone the other one down.
 You don’t want it diluting the power of the focal point.

 Are the images you use in your graphics clear and relevant enough, that a viewer could understand the connection without reading your copy?
 Do your images reinforce or complement the copy on your graphics?
 Are you economizing on the fact that images can often convey complex, sensory, or abstract concepts far more quickly than text?

-Measuring the ROI of trade show graphics
+Measuring the ROI of Trade Show Graphics

 So now you know the basics of how to design effective trade show graphics that will attract people to your booth.
 But while attracting people to your booth with top-notch graphics and displays is one of the most important parts in making your trade show a success, it’s only part of the battle.

 Comparing results from past events with new ones can help you narrow down which factors, such as trade show graphics, contributed to or detracted from your success at the event.
 Not only is your follow-up workflow essential for measuring success, it’s also a way to boost your conversions overall.

-Many people who don’t consider themselves to be artistically inclined may be intimidated by the prospect of creating effective trade show graphics.
+Many people who don’t consider themselves to be artistically inclined may be intimidated by the prospect of designing effective trade show graphics.
 The good news is that having expert knowledge of your brand, messaging, and intended audience can bring you very far in the design process.